 AKL is campaigning for the release of Finnish prisoners of conscience and defending their human rights.
 If necessary, it complains to the Ministry of Employment and the Economy or to the Parliamentary Ombudsman and complains about human rights.

-The AKL visits the Lapinjärvi Civil Service Center to talk about the rights of civilian servants and criticism of military service and militarism.
+The AKL visits the Lapinjärvi Non-Military Service Center to talk about the rights of civilian servants and criticism of military service and militarism.

 AKL also acts as a broader anti-militarist organization that engages in grassroots activism.
 The themes of recent years have included campaign against global militarism and action against the arms trade.
 We express our opinion, disseminate information and organize events from seminars to open, non-violent direct action.

 The union organizes concerts and supports also other anti-militaristic culture.
-We publish four times a year, the Antimilitarist magazine, which is also our membership magazine.
+We publish four times a year a magazine named Antimilitaristi, which our members receive free tot heir homes.

-The association works with other grassroots actors.
-The most established cooperation has been with the Food not bombs campaign.
-By distributing free vegetarian food for those in need, the campaign opposes the huge sums spent in arms as people starve and social inequalities increase.
-Food not bombs is an international campaign that operates around the world.
-The Helsinki Group has been distributing food regularly for fifteen years.
+The association works with other grassroots movements.
+The most established cooperation has been with the Food Not Bombs campaign.
+By distributing free vegan food for those in need, the campaign opposes the huge sums spent in arms as people starve and social inequalities increase.
+Food Not Bombs is an international campaign that operates around the world.

 The Union works in close cooperation with other anti-militaristic organizations in other countries.
-It is the Finnish branch of the International Resistance Organization War Resisters' International (WRI).
+It is the Finnish branch of the War Resisters' International (WRI).
 We also act on behalf of the anti-militarists and conscientious objectors of other countries in Finland.
-The Union also has a representative in the European Bureau for Conscientious Objection (EBCO), which produces an annual report on non-disarmament to Council of Europe countries.
+The Union also has a representative in the European Bureau for Conscientious Objection (EBCO), which produces an annual report on conscientious objection in Council of Europe countries.

 AKL participates in European anti-militarist activities.
 For example, we have organized trips to civil disobedience events against nuclear weapons and NATO across Europe.